 Does knowing how to measure your email metrics really matter?

-Now that you know how to measure your email metrics, you may be asking yourself which marketing tools can best help simplify the process for you.
+Now that you know how to measure your email metrics, you may be asking yourself which marketing tools are best used to simplify the process.
 There are a wide variety of marketing tools available, and we encourage you to check out some of our suggestions for free email marketing tools.